Star-Academy/codestar-intern-issues/.github/ISSUE_TEMPLATE/software-phase07.md

 about: This issue template is based on software engineering phase 07 document
 ---

-- [ ] Read the introduction to SQL.
+- [ ] Read the introduction to SQL
-- [ ] Understand basic concepts.
+- [ ] Understand basic concepts
 - [ ] Install required softwares
     - [ ] Download PostgreSQL
     - [ ] Download Azure Data Studio
-    - [ ] Install PostgreSQL using guidance in the link
+    - [ ] Install PostgreSQL with default configs
     - [ ] Install ADS
     - [ ] Run and configure ADS to work with Postgres
     - [ ] Create connection to the Postgres instance